Photon-induced jet production at future lepton colliders: Conclusion

 In this study, we considered jet production through lepton-photon scattering at a future lepton collider.
 In high-energy collisions the photon exhibits an intricate partonic structure described by parton distribution functions.
 Measurements of lepton-photon scattering, in analogy to deep inelastic scattering, can be considered the signal processes to determine these distributions.

 We indeed found that jet production at moderate momentum transfer $Q^2$ is particularly sensitive to the so-called resolved channels, while the direct channels contribute dominantly at large $Q^2$.
 For small values of $Q^2$, the kinematic reach is mainly limited by the forward acceptance of the scattered lepton, which removes substantial parts of the phase space where the cross-section from the resolved channels is large, thus motivating an enhanced forward-lepton coverage for precision studies of the photon structure.
+To underline the constraining power, we compared different PDF parametrisations and saw significant differences.

 In studies of lepton-proton scattering, the Breit frame is commonly used for jet studies.
 We observed that this is not suitable if a probe of resolved photon processes is aimed for.
 This is a consequence of the fact that in the Breit frame the Born-level leading jet is boosted into the current direction, hence impossible to be clustered.
 The direct channels are dominant for higher multiplicities and are thus enhanced in the Breit frame.
 In contrast, this is not the case in the laboratory frame, making it the preferred choice for jet measurements.
 In contrast, Breit-frame event shape observables that use the direction of the exchanged boson current as reference axis offer very much complementary information to jet cross sections.
 These event shapes measure the QCD activity along the current direction, and thus allow to probe the resolved photon process.